alekseivillegas/Email-Support-Tickets/readme.txt

  * Users can create support tickets and reply to their own tickets.
  * Guests can use tickets as well, using just their email address.
 Disabled by default.
- * Admins, and any user granted the manage_wpsc_support_tickets capability, can reply to, close, or delete any ticket.
+ * Admins, and any user granted the manage_emailst_support_tickets capability, can reply to, close, or delete any ticket.
  * Front end support ticket interface is done in jQuery, and utilizes Ajax ticket loading.
  * Customizable departments, email messages, and CSS for custom solutions.
  * Admin dashboard widget shows all open tickets